paganel/chwm-sa/README.md

 machine while testing or otherwise trying to install this extension.

 I have confirmed this to be working on my machine running MacOS El Capitan (10.11.6), Sierra (10.12.6) and High Sierra (10.13.0) with the below instructions.
+(Features that interact with spaces only work on High Sierra)

 CHWMInjector.osax is our scripting addition.